 Continue your search for the dog’s owner for at least a month.

 This appointment also provides another chance to check whether the dog has a microchip that can identify the owner.
-If the dog doesn’t have a chip, consider getting one implanted.
+If it doesn’t, consider getting one implanted.
+Then, register the dog as your own.

 Be patient with the dog.
 They’ve gone through significant trauma and will need time to adjust.
 Imagine how scared they are in a strange place, especially if they experienced any abuse while living on the streets.